Saffron Lane sports centre

 Saffron Lane sports centre is a large 8 lane (9 lane straight) 400 metre synthetic floodlight lit running track which includes a steeplechase water jump, in Leicester, England.
-It is home to the city's top two athletics clubs, the sprint and field specialists Leicester Coritanian A.C. and the middle and long distance specialists, OWLS AC Leicester.
+It is home to the city's top two athletics clubs, the sprint and field specialists Leicester Coritanian A.C., Saffron AC and the middle and long distance specialists, OWLS AC Leicester.
 Other athletics squads train at the track, namely Leicester Walking Club, some members of University of Leicester athletics team among other local running clubs.

 History

 The track opened as a synthetic 'En-Tout-Cas' on 6 May 1967 and was the first track of its type built in England.
 The complex formerly also included Leicester's cycle velodrome, however this side of the complex is subject to planning permission for a new housing estate.
 The velodrome hosted the British National Stayers Championships and the British National Track Championships for several decades before it fell into disrepair due to lack of funds.
 The venue hosted British and World track cycling and Road Racing championships in August 1970.
 The cycle track was improved specially for the event which was televised all over the world.
 Another first meant that sponsors were allowed to buy sections of the track to utilise for advertising purposes.
 This was also the first time that a public road - the A46 - was closed in the UK to allow the Road Race to take place:- See The Benny Foster Story published by Fretwell 1971.

 In 2006 the centre received a £1.4 million facelift courtesy of Leicester City Council.
 As part of the facelift new state of the art field sports equipment was purchased, a new purpose built changing facility was built and a replacement synthetic track surface was laid.
 The development also includes facilities for both disabled and able bodied athletes.
 The complex was officially reopened by Jonathan Edwards in July 2006.

 Saffron Lane Athletics Centre holds the Schools' City Athletics each year.
 The fastest boys and girls from each school go head to head in running and throwing events.